Charles Loyseau: Life

 He was born in Paris, in 1564 the son of an advocate who worked for Diane de Poitiers.
 He was employed as an official in Sens, and subsequently by Catherine de Gonzague, duchesse de Longueville, as bailli in the County of Dunois.
 Later in life he was in practice as a Paris advocate, and in 1620 was President of the Order of Advocates.

 A Treatise on Orders

 A Treatise on Orders is considered the most comprehensive account of the orders of the three Estates.
 This work was used to justify France's social organization up until the end of the Old Regime in 1789.

 A Treatise on Orders evaluates the three orders and how they function in society.
-Loyseau puts particular emphasis on the fact that these orders were established by social custom and tradition, not mandate or law.
+Loyseau puts particular emphasis on the fact that these orders were established by social custom and tradition, not mandate or statute.
 He defines each order by the role it served in society, and shows how they were afforded certain rights and obligations not shared.
 The rigorous boundaries and roles of each order allowed absolutely no social mobility, but there was some mobility within their own hierarchy.
 Loyseau believed the advantage to such a system was that it created a whole society, without fragments, with every person knowing his or her clearly defined place.